Esri/arcgoose/README.md

 $ npm install --save arcgoose
 ```

-Then, just import to your React component:
+Then, just import to your service or module:

 ```jsx
 import arcgoose from 'arcgoose';